andy-preston/aaasss/README.md

 ## Status

 This is almost an M.V.P.
+(Today it actually assembled a program that actually does something)

 It blows my mind that it (almost) works.
 It would blow my mind even more to find out someone else was using it.